bbeaudoin/bash/tesmart/README.md

 sudo nmcli con mod enp1s0 +ipv4.addresses "192.168.1.11/31"
 ```

-## Alternative 2: Add a route to the host/gateway where the KVm
+### Alternative 2: Add a route to the host/gateway to the KVM host/network
 This method only works if there exists a layer 3 (IP) connection between the client and a server acting as a gateway

 Linux: